kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 Tit.
 3:3; 1 Pet.
 4:3;
 According to Büchsel (TDNT 3:168–171), said term denotes "the direct impulse towards food, sexual satisfaction etc., and also desire in general.
 In the first instance there is nothing morally objectionable or even suspicious about them.
 From the time of Plato, and esp. the Stoics, the term acquires a distinctive sense in Gk. philosophy. ...
 In Plato _epithumia_ is still generally _vox media_.
 Reprehensible desire is called _epithumia kake_ [_evil cravings_, my translation].
 To true philosophy, however, belongs theoretical and practical aloofness from the sensual world. ...
 Epicurus divides _epithumia_ into _phusikai_, or natural, and _kenai_, illegitimate.
 The first may be divided again into purely natural and those that are necessary to happiness, tp freedom from bodily pain, and to life. ...
 In Greek philosophy _epithumia_ is the waywardness of man in conflict with his rationality.
 It is estimated ethically rather than religiously. ...
 In Hebrew Judaism religion there is condemnation not merely of the evil act but also of the evil will.
 The Decalogue forbids stealing and the desire for the goods of others, including their wives. ...
 In the NT _epithumia_ and _epithumein_ are rare in the Gospels, more common in the Epistles.
 As in current speech, they are often _vox media_.
 Hence they may be used for the natural desire of hunger, ... or longing, ... or the desire of the **divine mysteries**, or for anything good. ...
 Mostly, however, they indicate evil desire in accordance with the Greek and Jewish development considered under A. They may be characterised  as such by information as to the object: ... a woman, ... or the direction, ... or the vehicle, ... the world, ... or the manner ... can be used for sinful desire without any such addition. ...
 For Paul, who alone in the NT offers an explicit doctrine of sinful man , _epithumia_ is a manifestation of the sin which  dwells in man and which controls him, but which is dead apart from the _epithumia_ stirred up by the Law, R. 7:7, 8.
 That desire is a result of the prohibition of sin reveals the carnality of man, Gl.
 5:16, 24, his separation from God, his subjection to divine wrath, R. 1:18 ff.
 In James (1:14, 15)  _epithumia_ is regarded as the constant root in man of the individual acts of sin which the author's attention is mainly directed.
 The essential point in _epithumia_ is that it is desire as impulse, as motion of the will.
 It is, in fact, lust, since the thought of satisfaction gives pleasure and that of non-satisfaction pain. _epithumia_ is anxious self-seeking.
 Only exceptionally do we read of an _epithumein_ of love; _epithumein_ is normally used.
 In _epithumein_ man is seen as he really is, the more so because _epithumia_ bursts upon him with the force of immediacy.
 Even after the reception of the divine spirit [lower case], _epithumia_ is always a danger against which man must be warned and must fight."
 We need to understand that there are natural desires and cravings that are impulsive, they will only be overcome through sanctification which is the purpose of the Law to make us discover.
 Be aware of lusts overtaking your member and rather to the will of the Spirit.
 Lust is according to CD defined as "strong desire," and _craving_ defined as "a strong or uncontrollable desire".

-**Evil craving**,
+**Maleficent craving**,
 ἐπιθυμία κακός (_epithymia kakos_):
 Col. 3:5;
-Evil desires are also mentioned in Prov.
-21:26 in the LXX.
-It counts as idolatry.
-See _idolatry_.
+Maleficent cravings are mentioned in Prov.
+21:26 in the LXX, they count as idolatry.
+Cravings that cause harm to oneself over others, not the other way around.
+See _idolatry_, _craving_, and _malevolence_.

 **Perjured**,
 ἐπίορκος (_epiorkos_):